Matthew-Lai1/Genesis/docs/docs/guide/components/mui/autocomplete.md

 :::caution Warning
 Certain restrictions have been applied to the `CustomAutocomplete` component:

-- The `ref` prop and `PaperComponent` cannot be altered in the `CustomAutocomplete`.
+- The `ref` prop and `paper` prop of `slots` cannot be altered in the `CustomAutocomplete`.
 These customizations are part of the design enhancement and are fixed to maintain the component's intended appearance.
   :::

 ### Importing the Customized Autocomplete